smaremanda/add-in-docs/overview/update-your-javascript-api-for-office-and-manifest-schema-version.md

   ```

-     >**Note**  After updating the version of the add-in manifest schema to 1.1, you will need to remove the  **Capabilities** and **Capability** elements, and replace them with either the[Hosts and Host elements](http://msdn.microsoft.com/library/cff9fbdf-a530-4f6e-91ca-81bcacd90dcd%28Office.15%29.aspx) or the[Requirements and Requirement elements](../overview/specify-office-hosts-and-api-requirements.md).
+     >**Note**  After updating the version of the add-in manifest schema to 1.1, you will need to remove the  **Capabilities** and **Capability** elements, and replace them with either the [Hosts and Host elements](http://msdn.microsoft.com/library/cff9fbdf-a530-4f6e-91ca-81bcacd90dcd%28Office.15%29.aspx) or the [Requirements and Requirement elements](../overview/specify-office-hosts-and-api-requirements.md).

 ## Updating an Office Add-in project created with a text editor or other IDE to use the newest JavaScript API for Office library and version 1.1 add-in manifest schema
 <a name="UpdateNuGet_updating2"> </a>